Eagle’s Rest Road

 https://ridewithgps.com/routes/40629686

-(RWGPS erroneously shows the bulk of the route as unpaved, but it’s all pavement.)
+(RWGPS erroneously shows a large chunk of the route as unpaved, but it’s all pavement.)

 20 miles of this